 Matthew Wild is one of the most versatile and prolific South African theatre directors of his generation, equally at home staging operas, musicals, new plays and classic texts.
 A two-time Fleur du Cap Award winner, Mr. Wild’s productions have been seen on stages throughout his homeland, as well as in Germany, Sweden, Switzerland and Ireland.
 Since 2015, he has been the Artistic Director of Cape Town Opera.

-He has directed acclaimed productions for Cape Town Opera, including Donizetti’s Maria Stuarda, Wagner’s Der fliegende Holländer, Mozart’s Die Zauberflöte, Cosi fan tutte, and Don Giovanni, Richard Strauss’ Salome, Rossini’s Il viaggio a Reims, Puccini’s Suor Angelica, and Stravinsky’s The Rake’s Progress.
+He has directed acclaimed productions for Cape Town Opera, including Gluck’s Orphée et Eurydice, Donizetti’s Maria Stuarda, Wagner’s Der fliegende Holländer, Mozart’s Die Zauberflöte, Cosi fan tutte, and Don Giovanni, Richard Strauss’ Salome, Rossini’s Il viaggio a Reims, Puccini’s Suor Angelica, and Stravinsky’s The Rake’s Progress.

-In June 2019 he staged Cyndi Lauper’s Kinky Boots for The Fugard Theatre in Cape Town (still running until February 2020), where he also created an award-winning production of Richard O’Brien’s The Rocky Horror Show in 2013.
+In the same year, he directed Cyndi Lauper’s Kinky Boots for The Fugard Theatre in Cape Town, where he made his musical theatre debut with an award-winning production of Richard O’Brien’s The Rocky Horror Show in 2013.
 This was followed by Kander and Ebb’s Cabaret in 2015, Jule Styne's Funny Girl in 2017, as well as a major production of Bernstein’s West Side Story at the Artscape Opera House in Cape Town in 2015 and in Johannesburg in 2017, returning to Cape Town in 2018.

 Mr. Wild made his opera directing debut in Sweden in 2009 with Boesmans’ Julie for NorrlandsOperan and Malmö Opera.
 He returned in 2013 to direct the premiere of Philip Miller’s Between a Rock and a Hard Place in Stockholm.